Helping Your Child Obtain College Accommodations

 Begin by exploring the disability services offered by potential colleges.
 Your child needs to discuss their needs openly with these offices to gauge how well the school can support their academic and social integration.
 This process includes explaining the specific tools and technology they use.
 Additionally, it involves understanding the types of accommodations available, such as housing adaptations and classroom support.

-Five Considerations when Choosing a College who is Visually Impaired:
+Five Considerations when Choosing a College:

 Accessibility of Campus Facilities: Ensure that the campus layout supports mobility and access, with features like braille signage and barrier-free paths.